digibib/ls.ext/README.md

 2. From the command line run: `make` to bootstrap the environment and run the tests.
 3. If you don't want port forwarding and X forwarding (aka Jenkins CI and headless testing), disable with:
    `NO_PUBLIC_PORTS make`
-4. If you want different browser than headless phantomjs in testing, set browser key in pillar/koha/admin.sls

 See [Makefile](Makefile) for more commands.

+## Adding graphical browser support
+If you want a different browser than headless phantomjs in testing, set browser key in pillar/koha/admin.sls, e.g.:
+   `  browser: :firefox`

+   NB: Mac OS X (> 1.5) requires Xquartz (or other XWindows) in order for browser support to work, install `brew cask install xquartz`

 ## Setup Illustration
 ![Alt text](stack.png?raw=true "Stack")